Vicachu42/vue-assignment-1-e-wallet/e-wallet/README.md

 Vue assignment - E-wallet
 --

+Eighth commit: I'm starting to get satisfied with the design elements.
+I still need to add some bevel effects on the text and get the logos in the right places, but other than than it's starting to get somewhere.
+After this I'll work with layering the cards and creating a switch function.

 Seventh commit: Computed props fixed!
 I missed to write in "else if", so the code had nowhere to go.

 Sixth commit: Making progress, albeit slowly.
 I've done a few design elements and managed to put logos in the right places.
 I also realised that I'm having some issues with my computed props in Card.vue.
 I unsuccessfully tried to add a props when I noticed that the one who was already there wasn't even working.
 I removed it and noticed that the page stayed the same, so it probably wasn't necessary.
 I'm going to keep working on my computed props.